Mining rig maker Canaan argues against wholesale crackdown on bitcoin mining in China

-Zhang Nangeng, CEO of Nasdaq-listed Canaan Inc, told an earnings conference call that although cryptomining activities using fossil-fuel power hampers Beijing’s green efforts, those powered by clean energy should be spared from the crackdown.
+Zhang Nangeng, CEO of Nasdaq-listed Canaan Inc (CAN.O), told an earnings conference call that although cryptomining activities using fossil-fuel power hampers Beijing's green efforts, those powered by clean energy should be spared from the crackdown.

 "For-profit miners prefer regions with low electricity prices that indicate oversupply, and likely energy waste," Zhang said.